 If charged as a felony under either statute, you face 16 months, 2 or 3 years in state prison.

-It is unlawful to possess a controlled substance with the intent to sell under Health and Safety Code 11351.
+It is unlawful to possess a controlled substance with the intent to sell under Health and Safety Code 11351 2 which includes GHB.
 Possession with intent to sell GHB also comes under Health and Safety Code 11378.
 These code sections also prohibit purchasing a controlled substance including GHB with the intent to resell it.

-Your intent to resell may be based on the quantity you purchased or other circumstances in your case.
+An intent to resell charge may be based on the quantity purchased or other circumstances in a case.
 For instance, if you are arrested while in possession of GHB and a valid search reveals that you have scales, baggies or a list of customers, or police observe numerous people entering and exiting your house at all hours, then you will likely be charged under either of these statutes for intent to sell.

 A violation of either statute is a felony.
-If convicted under 11351 HS, you face:
+If convicted under 11351 HS, or 11378 you face: